 War of the Sons of Light Against the Sons of Darkness

-First (the War against the Kittim) described as a battle between the Sons of Light; consisting of the sons of Levi; the sons of Judah; and the sons of Benjamin, and the exiled of the desert.
-Against Edom, Moab, the sons of Ammon, the Amalekites, and Philistia and their allies the Kittim of Asshur (referred to collectively as the army of Belial); and [those who assist them from among the wicked] who “violate the covenant”.
+First (the War against the Kittim) is described as a battle between the Sons of Light; consisting of the sons of Levi; the sons of Judah; the sons of Benjamin, and the exiled of the desert.
+Against Edom, Moab, the sons of Ammon, the Amalekites, and Philistia and their allies, the Kittim of Asshur (referred to collectively as the army of Belial); and [those who assist them from among the wicked] who “violate the covenant”.

 Second is the part of the war (the War of Divisions) described as the Sons of Light; now the united twelve tribes of Israel, conquering the “nations of vanity.”
 In the end, all of Darkness will be destroyed and Light will live in peace for all eternity.
 So the text details inscriptions for trumpets and banners for the war and liturgies for the priests during the conflict.